jimbojetset/BBC_MODEL_B/README.md

 Blank UEF tapes created from the cassette menu are recordable 10-minute tapes.
 Loaded game UEFs are treated like tapes with the record tab removed, so `REC` is disabled for them.

-5.25 inch drive sounds are mixed into the main audio path from samples in `Assets/DriveNoise`.
+5.25 inch drive sounds are mixed into the main audio path from WAV samples in `Assets/`.
 The sample source is credited in `THIRD_PARTY_NOTICES.md`.

 ## Optional Hardware